pubkey/rxdb/docs-src/replication-graphql.md

 #### .cancel()

 Cancels the replication.
-This is done autmatically if the `RxCollection` or it's `RxDatabase` is destroyed.
+This is done automatically if the `RxCollection` or it's `RxDatabase` is destroyed.

 ```js
 await replicationState.cancel();